betterscientificsoftware/bssw.io/Articles/Blog/2026-05-modern-memory-safe-cpp.md

 That same direction could then be extended with a `std::type` profile to restrict unsafe casts and wrong-type access, plus an invalidation profile to prevent use of iterators, pointers, references, and views after a container mutation or destruction.<sup>[14],[17]</sup>
 Together with custom `clang-tidy` checks that discourage persistent raw C++ references, future LLVM lifetime and invalidation analysis, and other rule checks, this can create a subset of C++ that could come reasonably close to being memory safe in practice for most C++ HPC programs, while still maintaining near maximum runtime performance.<sup>[5],[6],[11]</sup>

-What would still remain are the places where C++ must deliberately escape that checked subset: low-level runtime and library internals, interoperability layers with C, Fortran, CUDA, and operating-system APIs, custom allocators and raw-storage manipulation, and any code that explicitly suppresses safety checks for compatibility or performance reasons.<sup>[11],[22]</sup>
+What would still remain are the places where C++ must deliberately escape that checked subset: low-level runtime and library internals, interoperability layers with C, Fortran, and other languages, operating-system APIs, custom allocators and raw-storage manipulation, and any code that explicitly suppresses safety checks for compatibility or performance reasons.<sup>[11],[22]</sup>
 In that sense, the most plausible future is not that every corner of ISO C++ becomes uniformly memory safe, but that tool-enforced safe regions become large enough that most scientific application code can be written in a style where memory-related undefined behavior is rare, diagnosable, and mostly confined to trusted boundary code.

-But in the end, it is impossible for complex general programs to be both 100% safe and to run at the maximum possible performance.
+But in the end, it is impossible for complex general programs to both be 100% safe and to run at the maximum possible performance.
 Even many Rust programs contain some `unsafe` code in order to achieve the necessary performance.<sup>[23]</sup>
 And there will always be a need to hand off data between different libraries, which increases the surface area for memory-related defects.
 Therefore, there will always be a trade-off between features, performance, and safety.
-And from a correctness and security perspective, even if you eliminate all memory errors, you are still left with 19 of the CWE Top 25 Most Dangerous Software Weaknesses in 2025.<sup>[1]</sup>
+And from a correctness and security perspective, even if you eliminate all memory errors, you are still left with other 19 of the CWE Top 25 Most Dangerous Software Weaknesses in 2025.<sup>[1]</sup>

 ## A practical takeaway for scientific software teams